jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 }
 ```

-Now, that's going to look strange and it's not likely going to match the recommendations by most other ES6 literature.
+Now, that's going to look strange and it's not likely going to match the recommendations given in most other ES6 literature.
 But I have reasons for my madness.

 There's another proposed form of the `let` declaration called the `let`-block, which looks like: